tstuefe/JEP387/review-guide/review-guide.md

 Metaspace is used to manage memory for Metadata.

 It is in its core an [arena-based allocator](https://en.wikipedia.org/wiki/Region-based_memory_management).
-This is because Metadata are tied to their classes, which usually are tied to their class loaders and live just as long; unloading a class loader will make all classes collectable, which will in turn release all their Metadata in one go -> burst free scenario.
+This is because Metadata are tied to their classes, which usually are tied to their class loaders and live just as long; unloading a class loader will make all classes collectible, which will in turn release all their Metadata in one go -> burst free scenario.

 ## Concepts